Noelor/Bonsai/README.md

 Bonsai
 ---

-Bonsai is an attempt at creating a webpage based random generator text generator.
-It can be used from making lists of random names too complex entries.
-It uses json files that can eachother recursivly and be reused from generator to generator.
+Bonsai is an attempt at creating a webpage based random text generator.
+It can be used for making lists of random names too highly complex nested entries.
+It uses json files that can be nested and be reused from generator to generator.